Hugh J. Ward: Tributes

-Ward was a blue-eyed handsome, benevolent, outgoing fellow, a raconteur with a ready wit, who could entertain his friends for hours with anecdotes of the stage and performers.

 On his death E. J. Tait, managing director of J. C. Williamson, Ltd., paid tribute to him as "...
 100 per cent, in earnest all through his career, and never appeared in a "flop", except The Emerald Isle ....
 The longer I knew him, the more I admired his strength and great will-power.
 The theatre will sadly miss him."
 John Fuller said of Ward "... he was a gentleman in every respect, and a noteworthy judge of things theatrical.
 He had associated himself with everything that was cultural and beautiful in the life of this country.
 He had been a great and noble citizen."

 The theatre critic of the Sydney Morning Herald, calling him a "picturesque theatrical personality" praised his public-spiritedness and dedication to his craft.

 Performances

 He was a clever and agile dancer, described as an early Fred Astaire.
 His "Scarecrow Dance" (perhaps invented by Johnny Coleman) received favorable reviews in New York and London, as well as in Sydney.
 Though appearing in many musicals, critics never mentioned his singing ability, though he must have been an adequate basso as he played in at least one Gilbert and Sullivan opera.
 Grace Palotta (1870 – 21 February 1959) was the leading lady in most of these productions.

 He achieved great success in a wide variety of comic characters: